Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Closed-form result for FWM efficiency

 \section{Closed-form result for FWM efficiency}

 The GN model formula~\eqref{eq:gnlifinal} can be interpreted as an integral over infinitesimal FWM products.
-Interestingly, the FWM efficiency of continuous-wave (CW) light sources can be computed based on this formula, even though the assumption of Gaussian statistics is not satisfied.
+It turns out that the FWM efficiency of continuous-wave (CW) light sources can be computed based on this formula, even though the assumption of Gaussian statistics is not satisfied.
 In case of degenerate FWM, two CW sources are placed at frequencies $f_0$ and $f_0+\Delta f$ at SOA input, where $\Delta f$ is the frequency spacing.
 Ignoring the finite linewidth of actual lasers, the normalized input PSD for this case reads

 First-order four-wave mixing products are generated at the frequency of the lasers, as well as at $f=f_0-\Delta f$ and $f_0 +2\Delta f$.
 The FWM efficiency is defined as the ratio between the power of the first sideband to the power of the pump.
 Inserting the PSD into~\eqref{eq:gnlifinal} and taking the ratio of the sideband power at e.g. $f_0 +2\Delta f$ to the pump power, leads to the following closed-form result for the FWM efficiency